geomarb/backend-example/README.md

 - create a new branch and checkout it in git
 - stage all changes
 - commit all changes
-- push the committed changes to your remote repository in GitHub
+- push the committed changes to the remote repository in GitHub

 ```console
 git clone git@github.com:geomarb/backend-example.git